fortio/fortio/README.md

 	"disabled" to not start the grpc server. (default "8079") grpc server port.
 Can be in the form of host:port, ip:port or port.
 	(default "8079")
-  -cert
-	Full path to the certificate used for grpc TLS.
-Applicable to the server command.
-	(default "") means no user-provided certificate.
-  -key
-	Full path to the key required for grpc TLS.
-Applicable to the server command.
-	(default "") means no user-provided key.
-  -cacert
-	Full path to the CA certificate required for grpc TLS.
-Applicable to the grpcping and load commands.
-Preface the grpc destination with "https://" if standard TLS (i.e. valid server certificate signed by a trusted CA) is desired.
-	-cacert will override "https://" if both are provided.
-	(default "") means no user-provided ca certificate.
   -halfclose
 	When not keepalive, whether to half close the connection (only for fast http)